pschlump/goqrcode/README.md

 This project was cloned because the original author seems to have abandoned it.

-A fixed version based on "http://github.com/pschlump/qrcode".
-This project did most of the original work.

 Changed command line to work slightly differently.

 Implemented .SVG output.